Lymphedema and Chronic Edema Management

 Course Hours

 The course is approximately 1 credit equivalent (13 content hours).
-However you should expect to spend somewhere between 18-35 total hours on the course (varies depending on the individual).
+However, you should expect to spend somewhere between 18-35 total hours on the course (varies depending on the individual).
 We do equate the course on the high end of that and 35 educational hours appear on the digital certificates that are issued after course completion

-Upcoming course offering:
+Upcoming course offerings:

 Join our email list to receive new course and deadline updates! 📧